PagingMatt/osilo-blogger/README.md

 post     Publish a blog post.
-read     Read one of another peer's blog posts. read-my  Read one of my blog posts. show     Show a summary of a peer's posts. show-my  Show a summary of my posts. version  print version information
+read     Read one of another peer's blog posts. read-my  Read one of my blog posts. remove   Removes one of my blog posts from my silo and remote caches. show     Show a summary of a peer's posts. show-my  Show a summary of my posts. version  print version information